syha597e/event-stream/README.md

 python run_training.py task=dvs-gesture
 ```

+### Trained models
+We provide our best models for [download](https://datashare.tu-dresden.de/s/g2dQCi792B8DqnC).
+Check out the `tutorial_inference.ipynb` notebook to see how to load and run inference with these models.

 ### Specify HPC system and logging
 Many researchers operate on different HPC systems and perhaps log their experiments to multiple platforms.
 Therefore, the user can specify configurations for